One-on-one interaction with faculty is the norm in WPI’s collaborative and innovative lab environments.

 Biomechanics and Mechanobiology

-Biomechanics research at WPI focuses on measuring the effects of mechanical forces on skeletal and soft tissue remodeling (bone, heart valve, and connective tissue).
-Mechanobiology research aims to understand the mechanical forces through which cells act on and respond to their environment during normal and diseased tissue (heart valve disease, cancer).
+Biomechanics research at WPI focuses on measuring the effects of mechanical forces on skeletal and soft tissue remodeling, and using imaging data and computational tools to understand these effects in the context of human organ and tissue function.
+Projects include quantifying the effects of exercise and pathology (aging, injury and non-loading, such as in spinal cord injury) on bone remodeling and mechanics, modeling concussion injury in the brain, and applications of robotics in rehabilitative medicine and image-guided surgery.
+Mechanobiology research aims to understand the mechanical forces through which cells act on and respond to their environment within normal and diseased tissues (heart valve disease, cardiac repair, cancer).

 Bioinstrumenation and Signal Processing